 John Dittemore and his wife, Edith Louise (Bingham) Dittemore, lived in one of the apartments at 138 Marlborough during the 1928-1929 winter season.
 They previously had lived in an apartment at 45 Commonwealth.
 They separated soon after moving to 138 Marlborough.
 By the time of the 1930 US Census, he was living alone in Washington DC (he subsequently moved to New York City, where he died in May of 1937), and by 1931, she was living in an apartments at 45 Commonwealth, where she also maintained an office as a Christian Science practitioner.

 Burrill Devereux Barker, Jr., and Archibald G. Monks, as trustees under the will of John P, Monks, held a mortgage in 138 Marlborough given by John Dittemore.
 On March 17, 1933, they foreclosed and took possession of the property.
-B. Devereaux Barker had been born at 138 Marlborough in January of 1912 when his parents, Burrill Devereux Barker and Irene Fitch (Shepard) Barker, had lived there.
+B. Devereux Barker was at 138 Marlborough in January of 1912 when his parents, Burrill Devereux Barker and Irene Fitch (Shepard) Barker, had lived there.

 In May of 1933, he married Jean Lamont Proctor.
 After their marriage, they lived in an apartment at 138 Marlborough.
 They continued to live there during the 1936-1937 winter season, but moved to 166 Marlborough thereafter.

 Other long-term residents of 138 Marlborough in the 1930s and 1940s were Manfred and Elfrieda (Kohring) Bowditch, who lived there from about 1932 through 1945.
 A former metals dealer, he was director of the Massachusetts Division of Occupational Hygiene.
 He later became the Lead Institute of America’s director of health and safety.